sergiofgonzalez/grokking-scala/2-scala-in-depth/10-packages-and-imports/README.md

 + Packages in Scala: package nesting and access
 + Concise access to code in packages: the `_root_` package
 + Imports in Scala
++ Access Modifiers in Scala: scope of protection
++ The package object
 ---

 ## Intro